 We have short and long-term contracts with a variety of power suppliers to meet the energy needs of our customers.
 We also operate a Net Energy Metering program, for residential and commercial customers with on-site solar systems that offset all or part of their electricity consumption.

-Our energy is procured from 100% carbon-free sources such as solar, wind and hydro.
+Our energy is procured from carbon-free sources such as solar, wind and hydro.
 The projects that produce our electricity are located in California, and on the western grid.
 The exact proportion of each varies with time, based on demand and availability.
-Silicon Valley Clean Energy will provide detailed information about our power supply in our annual Power Content Label reporting.
+Silicon Valley Clean Energy provides detailed information about our power supply in our annual Power Content Label reporting.

 SVCE sources its energy from many different carbon-free generators to meet the total annual demand of all its customers.
 These generators are required by state law to identify their resources and file a detailed report on the content of their generated power.
 SVCE is also required to submit this information to state regulators to ensure compliance with the law.

 Electrical energy is generated by many methods which use different resources.
 These resources vary in their carbon emitting attributes and how they add to the greenhouse gases, which are the main culprit of climate change.
-Resources such as wind, solar and hydro which do not produce greenhouse gases are considered carbon free, and the power generated from these resources is considered Carbon Free Energy.
+Resources such as wind, solar, hydro and nuclear, which do not produce greenhouse gases are considered carbon free, and the power generated from these resources is considered carbon-free energy.

 We are required to report to the California Public Utilities Commission and California Energy Commission on an annual basis to verify the amount of renewable energy procured for our customers.
 This is the same standard used by other California utilities, such as PG&E, for verification purposes.

 As a result of the 2018 Power Charge Indifference Adjustment proceeding, the California Public Utilities Commission directed PG&E to allocate carbon-free attributes from its hydropower and nuclear energy sources at no additional cost to CCAs.